Registered Nurse - About the job Alternative titles

 - work shifts of eight to 12 hours if they are employed at hospitals, rest homes or nursing homes.
 Those working in the community or at medical centres usually work 40 hours a week

-- may have to work in stressful situations including dealing with aggressive patients, and may come into contact with diseases and bodily fluids
+- may have to work in stressful situations, and may come into contact with diseases and bodily fluids

 - may travel within their region to visit clients.